 As mentioned above, there are two TILLING populations available: Cadenza (hexaploid) and Kronos (tetraploid).
 The choice of population will depend very much on the final aim of your study.
-If the aim of your study is to investigate a complete knockout of the gene, then the tetraploid Kronos population might be preferred as it will be quicker to reach a complete knockout by crossing since there are only two homoeologs present (A and B).
-The hexaploid background (Cadenza) contains a third homoeolog (D) and will therefore require a longer and more complex crossing scheme.
+If the aim of your study is to investigate a complete knockout of the gene, then the tetraploid Kronos population might be preferred as it will be quicker to reach a complete knockout by crossing as there are only two homoeologs present (A and B).
+The hexaploid background (Cadenza) contains a third homoeolog (D), and will therefore require a longer and more complex crossing scheme.
 Alternatively, if you want to assess the effect of the mutation in elite hexaploid backgrounds then the Cadenza population would be better.
-Your choice of population may be influenced by the availability of mutations, for example, there may not be a Kronos line with a premature stop mutation in your gene of interest but there might be one in the Cadenza population.
+Your choice of population may be influenced by the availability of mutations, for example, there may not be a Kronos stop mutation in your gene of interest but there might be a stop mutation in the Cadenza population.
 Unless you have a very strict requirement for either population, it is always worth looking for mutations in both populations and then making the decision as to which lines to take forward.
-The genomes of both cultivars have also been recently sequenced and assembled.
-Both wild type assemblies are available at the Earlham Institute Grassroots Genomics blast server.